-This page provides support to run sessions of the beer game production-distribution exercise (particularly large sessions).
-The beer game exercise is a simulation of a production-distribution system for a consumer product, such as beer.
-There is no actual beer used in the exercise, and another consumer product, such as juice or milk, can be discussed, if appropriate.
+This page provides support to run sessions of the beer game production-distribution exercise, especially large sessions.
+The beer game is a simulation of a production-distribution system for a consumer product, such as beer.
+No actual beer used in the exercise, and another consumer product, such as juice or milk, can be discussed, if appropriate.
 The exercise demonstrates the impact of system structure on human performance in a complex process, and it provides a vivid example to introduce systems concepts.Press here for further information about the beer game, including a diagram of the playing board.
 Game supplies are available from the System Dynamics Society.
 The beer game and supply chain dynamics are discussed in detail in John Sterman's book Business Dynamics: Systems Thinking and Modeling for a Complex World, Irwin McGraw-Hill, Boston, 2000.

-We used a combination of faculty and second year MBA students as facilitators.
+I moderated game sessions during the orientation for incoming Master of Business Administration students at Arizona State University.
+The sessions included from 104 to 159 students, playing from 13 to 20 games simultaneously.
+For large game sessions, it is useful to have facilitators to assist you (if possible, one facilitator for each game).
+We used faculty and second year MBA students as facilitators.
 Most of them had previously played the game, and I trained them by having them replay the game (with a modified retail order deck).
 Then we discussed problems that can arise and how to "fix" these.

-During the lunch break, the game supplies were collected, and the game boards were taken off the tables.
+During the lunch break, the game boards and other supplies were collected.
 The debriefing continued after lunch at about 12:15 to 12:30 pm.
 The winning team was announced, had its picture taken, and was awarded its prizes (Arizona State University beer mugs).
 Then the discussion continued for about a half hour.

 The materials below are helpful for training moderators and facilitators.